Clive was born in Worcester Park Surrey.

 August August 26th/27th 1973 SPR.
 BDR&HRA Nationals.
 Once again Priddle and Skilton made it to the final of Pro Fuel, Clive by virtue of a 6.99/223.21 (top speed of the meeting) win over a wheelstanding Mike Hutcherson in Houndog, while Priddle defeated Allan Herridges 'Firefly' with a holeshot 6.78/181.82 to a 7.13/206.19.
 Priddle had qualified at #1 with a 6.70/200 on the Sunday.
 In a close final Skilton got there first with a 6.72/221 to Priddles 6.68/210.

-September 30th 1973 Blackbushe, Surrey.
+Blackbushe, Surrey.
 NDRC Championship Finals.
 Castrol/RAC NDRC National Championship Round Six.
 Brian Bucknall became the 1973 NDRC Champion with another win in Middle Street in his 'Mellow Yellow' Lotus 7.
 Part of his prize included a brand new VW Beetle donated by the Skilton Motor Group.
-Clive Skilton himself had hopes of becoming the first RAC/Castrol series champion but a defeat by Dennis Priddle meant that Junior Street driver Robin Tallis took the title with a win over Lin Brown.
-Round One saw Skilton solo to a 7.58.
-In the final Skilton had backed off slightly in an effort to improve traction and, despite a good launch, Priddle got there first with a 7.47 to a losing 7.74.
+Clive Skilton himself had hopes of becoming the first RAC/Castrol series champion but a defeat by Dennis Priddle in the Top Fuel Final meant that Junior Street driver Robin Tallis took the title with a win over Lin Brown.
+In Top Fuel top qualifier was Clive Skilton with a 7.5, followed by Dennis Priddle with a smoky 7.95 with an early shut off.
+Round One saw Skilton solo to a 7.58 after earlier returning to the pits with a brake failure.
+In the flag started final Skilton had backed off slightly in an effort to improve traction and, despite a good launch, Priddle got there first with a 7.47 to a losing 7.74, both cars disappearing in clouds of tyre smoke in the fading light.

 October 6th/7th 1973 SPR.
 Castrol Championship Finals.
 Heavy rain on the first day put the qualifying session back by three hours, causing it to run over to the second day.
 More rain overnight and into the morning meant that the strip was not ready for action until noon on Sunday although the surface was still damp.
 The meeting was later called to an end before all the finals were run.
 Those that were unresolved were held over until the October 21st meet.
 Pro Fuel saw a three car field after Dennis Priddle failed to make the show.
 Clive Skilton was on form qualifying with a 7.01 before running a 6.86/224.22 in a solo first round blast followed by a holeshot 6.75/224.72 against Allan Herridge in Firefly in the final.
 The speed on that final run secured a new European record for Clive, beating the mark set by Tony Nancy two and a half months earlier.
 To see the completed final results click here.